AngloMania: Tradition and Transgression in British Fashion: Pieces

 In the Anglomania: Tradition and Transgression in British Fashion catalog, the cover is of a frock coat, circa 1966.
 This coat was designed for David Bowie by Alexander McQueen.
 McQueen took inspiration for this piece from John Bull, the personification of the United Kingdom.

 "Incubus Necklace" is a piece of glass vials filled with bodily fluids.
 The bottles were engraved with "Vice and Virtue."

 Thomas Gainsborough's "Mrs. Grace Dalrymple Elliott" (1778) is an oil painting on canvas displayed in the exhibit.
 This painting is an example of one of the paintings displayed to add to the historical aspect of the fore mentioned juxtaposition.

 "Portrait of a Noblewoman," (Late 16th Century, Gift of J. Pierpont Morgan).
 A painting showing a woman emulating The Virgin Queen's famous white makeup, elegant jewels, and opulent gowns.

+The theme of the monarchy was explored through Vivienne Westwood's work, which included an aquatic-themed dress, tweed crown, cape, corset, and laced "Rocking Horse" shoes.

 Class and domestic service is the theme of the Cassiobury Park Staircase from Hertfordshire which contrasts a 1880s court gown with tattered, ragged dresses by Hussein Chalayan.
 The court gown was worn to the court of Queen Victoria and comprises an elaborate eleven-foot train with floral motifs that reflect the foliate carving of the staircase.
 Recalling the 18th- and 19th-century practice of servants wearing their employers' hand-me-downs, Chalayan's dresses are made up of several layers of second-hand garments and elements from his own repertoire, such as buried and distressed garments.

 Ball Gown: Maria Luisa Black Silk Taffeta Gown by John Galliano for Christian Dior.